aptos-labs/aptos-core/api/README.md

 `index.rs` is the root of all routes, it handles `GET /`API and connects all resources' routes with error handling.

-The service is launched with a `Context` instance, which holds all external components (e.g. DiemDB, mempool sender).
+The service is launched with a `Context` instance, which holds all external components (e.g. AptosDB, mempool sender).
 The `Context` object also serves as a facade of external components, and sharing some general functionalities across all handlers.